 When you add a line geom, the ggplot sorts the data along the x-axis automatically.
 If you had time-series data that were not sorted by date, it would do so.

-Large data sets provide a challenge since so many points are obscured by other points.
-First let us create a data set with 5,000 points.
+Large data sets provide a challenge since other points obscure so many points.
+Eventually, the entire set of scatter forms a single large blob.
+To examine ways to alleviate this problem, let us create a data set with 5,000 points.

 Now I will plot the data using small-sized points, jittering their positions and coloring them with some transparency (called “alpha” in computer-speak).

 ggplot(temp, aes(pretest2, posttest2), size=2, position = position_jitter(x = 2, y = 2) ) + geom_jitter(colour=alpha("black",0.15) )